Unity-Technologies/ml-agents/docs/Training-Using-Concurrent-Unity-Instances.md

 ### Buffer Size

-If you are having trouble getting an agent to train, even with multiple concurrent Unity instances, you could increase  `buffer_size` in the `config/trainer_config.yaml` file.
+If you are having trouble getting an agent to train, even with multiple concurrent Unity instances, you could increase  `buffer_size` in the [training configuration file](Training-ML-Agents.md#training-config-file).
 A common practice is to multiply `buffer_size` by `num-envs`.

 ### Resource Constraints